 Myasthenia gravis is a condition where muscles become easily tired and weak.
 It is due to a problem with how the nerves stimulate the muscles to tighten (contract).
 The muscles around the eyes are commonly affected first.
 This causes drooping of the eyelid and double vision.
 Treatment is usually effective.
-Myasthenia gravis literally means 'grave muscle weakness'.
-However, myasthenia gravis is not as grave as its name describes.
-Most people with this condition lead normal lives, as there is effective treatment available.
+However, relapses are common and many people with myasthenia gravis have long-term difficulties with their daily activities.

 Each muscle is supplied by a nerve which splits into smaller nerves that spread along the muscle fibres.
 There is a tiny gap between the ends of the nerves and the surface of the muscle.
 This gap is called the neuromuscular junction (see diagram below).

 The brain sends messages down the nerves to the muscles it wants to tighten (contract).
 The nerve endings release a chemical called a neurotransmitter into the neuromuscular junction.
 This neurotransmitter is called acetylcholine.
 The acetylcholine quickly attaches to receptors on the muscles.
 This in turn triggers the muscle to tighten.
 There are many acetylcholine receptors on each muscle fibre.

 What happens in myasthenia gravis and what causes it?